P-Layer-app/download/README.md

 Result:

 1. Card shows `🎤` badge.
-2. Voice track plays over the intro.
+2. Voice track plays over the intro, or at track end if intro is missing.
 3. Voice track ends exactly at the point where vocals begin (`Intro` marker).

 How to detach: